 Determining the Risk

-Determining the risk of compromise, technical surveillance or information loss for either yourself or your business can be quite confusing depending on your situation.
-When we talk about risk, we are looking at your overall exposure to the possibility of information loss as well as the probability for this to happen.
-Factors to look at when trying to determine whether or not you are at risk or could be the target of some form of espionage include the levels of influence or power resulting from your business or personal position as well as the collection, storage and access to confidential or sensitive information.
+Determining the risk of compromise, technical surveillance or information loss for individuals or businesses can be confusing depending on the situation.
+When we talk about risk, we are looking at the overall exposure to the possibility of information loss as well as the probability for this to happen.
+Factors to look at when trying to determine whether or not you are at risk or could be the target of some form of espionage include the levels of influence or power resulting from business or personal position as well as the collection, storage and access to confidential or sensitive information.
 Individuals as well as businesses should also determine the financial value of such information, what party or parties would benefit and what advantage would be gained from its acquisition.